cube-js/cube/docs/content/Examples-Tutorials-Recipes/Using-different-schemas-for-tenants.md

 ## Query

-To get the products, we will send two identical queries with different JWTs:
+To fetch the products, we will send two identical queries with different JWTs:

 ```javascript
 {